Innovative Medical Laser Enhancing the Surgical and Patient Experience

 The Value of Understanding the Science

-The first law of photochemistry states biologic effects of laser-tissue interaction can only transpire in the presence of a photo-receptor molecule or chromophore; a molecule capable of absorbing the photonic energy being emitted.
-Generally speaking, the greater the absorption, the greater the interaction, and in the case of biologic soft tissue, the 980nm high absorption diode laser selectively targets WATER as water comprises > 70% of soft tissue.
+The first law of photochemistry state the biologic effects of laser-tissue interaction can only transpire in the presence of a photo-receptor molecule or chromophore – a molecule capable of absorbing the photonic energy being emited.
+Generally speaking, the greater the absorption, the greater the interaction, and in the case of biologic soft tissue, the 980nm high absorption diode medical laser selectively targets water, as water comprises more than 70% of soft tissue.

-Higher water absorption means more efficient and effective ablation of the prostate hence treatment times are dramatically reduced compared to alternative wavelengths.
+Higher water absorption means more efficient and effective ablation of the prostate, hence treatment times are dramatically reduced compared to alternative wavelengths.
 Shorter treatment time means less collateral thermal effect on surrounding healthy tissue leading to faster recovery and less post-operative discomfort.
-Finally safety is paramount as higher absorption in the target means less penetration and more control at the fiber-tissue interface, eliminating the concern of inadvertent interaction with healthy surrounding healthy tissue.
+Finally, safety is paramount as higher absorption in the target means less penetration and more control at the fiber-tissue interface, eliminating the concern of inadvertent interaction with the surrounding healthy tissue.

-A practical alternative, this 200 watt 980nm diode laser is manufactured in an energy efficient, compact and portable footprint which runs on standard 110V electricity.
-The MP200 can also be a multi-discipline and cost-effective laser alternative for multiple surgical procedures and considering its portability, the unit can be easily transported between physical locations.
+A practical alternative, these 200 watt 980nm diode surgical lasers are manufactured in an energy efficient, compact, and portable footprint which runs on standard 110V electricity.
+The Pathfinder can also be multi-discipline, and cost-effective laser alternative for multiple surgical procedures and the unit can be easily transported between physical locations.